Forensic and Analytical Science BSc(Hons) 2017-18This course also available for 2018-19 entry

 Teaching and assessment

-• Modules are assessed by a range of methods, including written exams, problem solving exercises, assessment of laboratory skills, multiple choice questions (mainly in your first year), oral and poster presentations and written reports.
+You will be taught through a series of lectures, tutorials and practicals/workshops.
+Assessment will include written exams, problem solving exercises, assessment of laboratory skills, multiple choice questions (mainly in your first year), oral and poster presentations and written reports.

 How much will it cost me?